karthikv1392/cs6401_se/course_policy.md

 ## Use of AI tools

-Students are free to use different AI tools like ChatGPT, Co-pilot, etc. for the course assignments/projects.
+Students are free to use different AI tools like ChatGPT, Co-pilot, etc. or AI code editors like Cursor or Codium for the course assignments/projects.
 In fact every project mostly will require the use of LLMs.
 However, please do mention what tools and how they have been used in the submission report.
 Remember the different demos given in the class on how sometimes these tools can mislead or provide wrong solutions.
 Its important to know the concept before using the tools.
 Tools are at the end-of-the day enablers.
-Today it will be ChatGPT tomorrow it will be something else but the concepts needs to be clear to leverage the different tools.
+Today it will be ChatGPT/Co-Pilot tomorrow it will be something else but the concepts needs to be clear to leverage the different tools.
 Bottomline, feel free to use different tools but use them wisely!

 ## Extra Days and Soft Deadlines